-Use firewall's IP address Use firewall's name.
+Redirect to the captive portal This option allows you to choose the name of the firewall used when generating URIs that redirect to the captive portal.
+There are four possible values: Use firewall's IP address Use firewall's name.
 This refers to the name indicated in the Firewall name field in the General configuration section or the firewall's serial number if no name was specified in this field.
 Use the captive portal's certificate.
 This refers to the name of the firewall specified in the portal's certificate.
 Specify a domain name (FQDN).
-Enter a fully qualified DNS name for the firewall (e.g.: firewall.company.org).
-This field can only be accessed when the Specify a domain name (FQDN) value was selected in the previous field.
-When this checkbox is selected, your firewall will send usage data to Stormshield's cloud (on port 443) for statistics: CPU consumption, memory use, number of log lines generated, size of log lines generated.
+Domain name (FQDN) Enter a fully qualified DNS name for the firewall (e.g.: firewall.company.org).
+This field can only be accessed when the Specify a domain name (FQDN) value was selected in the previous field. selemetry Allow usage data to be sent to Stormshield (anonymous) When this checkbox is selected, your firewall will send usage data to Stormshield's cloud (on port 443) for statistics: CPU consumption, memory use, number of log lines generated, size of log lines generated.
 All this data is anonymous.
+SSH command prom npt System node name In this field, you can set an additional name that will be concatenated with the name of the firewall.
+The name of this system node is particularly useful in high availability

-System node name In this field, you can set an additional name that will be concatenated with the name of the firewall.
+System node name in this new, you can set an additional name that will be concatenated with the name • of the firewall.
 The name of this system node is particularly useful in high availability configurations, as it easily identifies the member of the cluster on which you are connected when you open a session in console mode, for example.
-When this system node name is configured, it appears in parentheses in the upper banner of the web administration interface, after the serial number of the firewall banner of the web administration interface, after the serial number of the firewall.
+When this system node name is configured, it appears in parentheses in the upper banner of the web administration interface, after the serial number of the firewall.